jasoncheng7115/it-scripts/zimbra/jt_zmmsgtrace/README_EN.md

 | `--login-timeout` | Login failure tracking time range in minutes (default: 10 minutes) |

 **Login Failure Protection Mechanism**:
-- When the same IP address exceeds the `--login-attempts` limit within `--login-timeout` period, that IP will be temporarily blocked
+- When the total number of login failures from all IP addresses exceeds the `--login-attempts` limit within the `--login-timeout` time window, **the entire Web UI server will automatically shut down**
-- During the block period, the IP cannot continue login attempts and will see "Too many failed login attempts" error message
+- After the server shuts down, all users (including other IPs) cannot access the Web UI
-- Block duration is `--login-timeout` minutes, automatically unblocked after expiration
+- **Manual server restart by administrator is required**, will not automatically recover
 - This mechanism effectively prevents brute force attacks

 #### Log File Parameters